Peder2911/gitcourse/src/basics.md

    This creates a basic python script
 </description>

-Status now tells you that you have an untracked file.
+git status now tells you that you have an untracked file.

 ## Adding a file